mindsnacks/MSCachedAsyncViewDrawing/README.md

 # MSCachedAsyncViewDrawing

-Helper class that allows you to draw views (a)synchronously to a UIImage with caching for awesome performance.
+Helper class that allows you to draw views (a)synchronously to a UIImage with caching for great performance.

 ## Description